davidlcoleman3rd/primitive-poker/README.md

 **Version 0.0.6**

+- Began to layout the structure of the Game class, which connects the bulk of classes together in one single "playspace" for the gameplay

+**Version 0.0.6**

 - Began to define and implement various functionality of the Player class, including connecting its functionality with the Hand and Card class